Find Trade Colleges

 What Does it Take to Be a Nanotechnology Engineering Technician?

-Nanotechnology Engineering Technician Definition Operate commercial-scale production equipment to produce, test, or modify materials, devices, or systems of molecular or macromolecular composition.
+Example of Nanotechnology Engineering Technician Job Operate commercial-scale production equipment to produce, test, or modify materials, devices, or systems of molecular or macromolecular composition.
 Work under the supervision of engineering staff.

 • Measure or report toxicity of engineered nanoparticles.

-These are the skills Nanotechnology Engineering Technicians say are the most useful in their careers:
+When polled, Nanotechnology Engineering Technicians say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.